Cookies & Cups > Recipes > Dessert > Candied Pecans

 How to Make Candied Pecans

 These crunchy and buttery candy pecans couldn’t be easier to make.
-Here’s how to make this 20-minute recipe.
+Follow an overview of the steps here, and scroll down to the recipe card for the printable directions.

 • Prep.
 Preheat your oven to 350F and line a baking sheet with parchment paper.